ncats/translator-modules/README.md

 or gene_interactions() (for GeneInteractions()) - with the gene list from III with any other applicable parameters.

 Repeat steps II and III above for each disease you wish to analyze.

+### Ontobio Cache Configuration

+Note that the workflow 2 script relies on the Biolink "Ontobio" module to import its ontology for functional and phenotypic similarity computations.
+It is a known issue, however, that the use of the Python "cachier" cache library in Ontobio causes some runtime problems.

+We therefore disable it in our code using the following ontobio configuration flag override (the flag defaults to 'False' as it is defined in the library's _ontobio/config.yaml_ file):

+    from ontobio.config import session
+    session.config.ignore_cache = True